orcestra-campaign/book/orcestra_book/data.md

 ORCESTRA encourages free use and access to its data (see [](data-policy)).
 The primary starting point for exploring data is the [**ORCESTRA Data Browser**](https://browser.orcestra-campaign.org).
 Data listed in the browser can be accessed through [](IPFS).
-Some specific datasets may not (yet) be available in the data bowser, so if you still miss something, you might want to check [alternate locations](data-locations).
+Some specific datasets may not (yet) be available in the data browser, so if you still miss something, you might want to check [alternate locations](data-locations).

 (data-browser)=
 ## Data Browser